conscious-lang/conscious-lang-docs/faq.md

 ## Oh no!
 Slippery slope!
 Newspeak!

-That's not what Newspeak is.
+We've heard concerns that this initiative puts us on a slippery slope to Newspeak portrayed in the 1984 dystopia by George Orwell.
+This initiative is completely different from Newspeak.
 Newspeak involved multiple changes but the most essential were:

  * Removing precise words in favor of general words so that it would become difficult to form precise thoughts
  * Using the opposite word for the true situation to disguise what's really happening